 It doesn't take much to see that ONLINE MARKETING is growing in importance by the second.

-With the rapid uptake in smart phones, tablets and other mobile devices, the internet is at our fingertips almost everywhere we go.
+These days the internet is at our fingertips almost everywhere we go.
 Gone are the days where we search for service providers in the yellow pages.
 Today is the age of Google and we need to keep up with the play if we want to succeed.

 Getting your site to perform well requires you to have an answer to the following questions: